 Some of the on-line essays linked below

 of foreign nationals found to be settled in the USA without permission.

 Pathways to American citizenship will be the next step

-after all foreign nationals are identified and registered with the US
+after all foreign nationals are identified and registered.

 News reports suggest that immigration officials